kasipavankumar/kasipavankumar/README.md

 Most of my applications are built around the MERN stack with interests also flowing towards GatsbyJS, NextJS, GraphQL & Svelte.

-[Clean Code](https://www.amazon.in/dp/0132350882) has taught me to develop applications with an easy to understand & most importantly, maintainable codebase.
+[Clean Code](https://www.amazon.in/dp/0132350882) has taught me to develop applications with an easy to understand & most importantly, a maintainable codebase.

 I post useful articles on my [blog](https://dkpk.tech/blog) & often write answers on [Quora](https://www.quora.com/profile/D-Kasi-Pavan-Kumar).